Noaemien/mindhive/EPFL/Bachelor/SC - BA4/CS-202 - Computer Systems/Weekly Notes/CS-202 Week 4.md

 Files are organized into hierarchies of directories: **pathname**
 - A file name is unique locally to a directory; a full pathname is globally unique Modern file systems mostly use untyped files: array of bytes
-- File is a seqence of bytes
+- File is a sequence of bytes
 - OS/file system does neither understand nor care about contents

 **Path to inode**